The Berlin Museum Pass is a fantastic savings deal giving access to over 30 exhibitions and galleries for three days for only €29.

 The pass is valid for three calendar days, not 72 hours, so start using it early on the first morning.
 (The over-ambitious may time the last visit to a museum that is open at night.)

-The pass is not transferable – names and date of first use must be entered on the card in ink.
+The pass is not transferable – names and the date of first use must be entered on the card in ink.

 Museums are usually open on holidays but are very likely to be closed on December 24 and 31.

 Many sights in Berlin are free and thus best seen on day four or five: e.g. Museum in the Kulturbrauerei, Tränenpalast, Berlin Wall Memorial in Bernauer Straße, and Topography of Terror documentation centers.
-Admission to the Reichstag is free but advance reservations are essential or book a tour.
+Admission to the Reichstag is free but advance reservations are essential, or book a tour.

-Museums Covered by the Museum Pass Berlin
+Top Museums Covered by the Museum Pass

 The Museum Pass Berlin is currently valid at: